Bruno-LSo/Bruno-LSo/README.md

 ## Data Science

-I discovered my passion for data science and its possibilities during my 13 years as a public servant at COPASA.
-Now, my focus is on developing data-driven projects that can generate a positive social impact and, hopefully, transform our reality.
+My focus is on developing data-driven projects that can generate a positive social impact and, hopefully, transform our reality.

-With a background in **Systems Analysis and Development** and a **bachelor’s degree in Philosophy**, I bring a unique perspective to problem-solving.
-My experience in **data analytics, machine learning, and full-stack development** is reflected in my projects.
-Given my deep interest in the **healthcare sector**, I direct most of my work toward solutions that can improve decision-making and accessibility in this field.
+I have a background in **Systems Analysis and Development** and a **bachelor’s degree in Philosophy**.
+I also have experiencie in **data analytics, machine learning, and full-stack development** and due to my interest in the **healthcare sector**, I direct most of my work toward solutions that can improve decision-making and accessibility in this field.

 ### What I Do